TencentEdgeOne/edgefunctions-examples/cryptography-examples/AES-CBC/README.md

 This example demonstrates how to use the AES-CBC encryption algorithm to encrypt and decrypt data.
 AES (Advanced Encryption Standard) is a symmetric encryption algorithm widely used to secure data.

+## What is AES-CBC?

+AES (Advanced Encryption Standard) is a symmetric encryption algorithm widely used to secure data.
+CBC (Cipher Block Chaining) is a mode of AES that enhances security by XORing each plaintext block with the previous ciphertext block.
+The AES-CBC mode uses an initialization vector (IV) to ensure that the same plaintext produces different ciphertexts in different encryption processes.

 ## How It Works

 1. Generate a 256-bit AES key.